NIURoverTeam/Docs/Guides/Installing-an-X-Server.md

 In WSL, you'll need to run
 `export DISPLAY=$(grep -m 1 nameserver /etc/resolv.conf | awk '{print $2}'):0.0`.
-Either run it every time you want to launch Docker, or add it to your `~/.bashrc` so it gets run automatically.
+Either run it every time you want to do graphics stuff, or add it to your `~/.bashrc` so it gets run automatically (recommended).

 ### If using MacOS